Regular boundary points and the Dirichlet problem for elliptic equations in double divergence form: Potential and Capacity

 \section{Potential and Capacity}

-We note that, in what follows, the function $W$ introduced in Lemma \ref{lem02} serves the role of the constant function $1$, in analogy with the corresponding definitions and results in \cite{DKK25a}.
-As in \cite{DKK25a}, by a potential in $\mathcal{B}$ we mean a nonnegative $L^*$-supersolution that is finite at every point in $\mathcal{B}$ and vanishes continuously on $\partial \mathcal{B}$.
+We note that, in what follows, the function $W$ introduced in Lemma \ref{lem02} plays the role of the constant function $1$, in analogy with the corresponding definitions and results in \cite{DKK25a}.
+In analogy with the notion of potential for $L$ used in \cite{DKK25a}, we call a nonnegative $L^*$-supersolution in $\mathcal B$ an $L^*$-potential, or simply a potential, if it is finite at every point of $\mathcal B$ and vanishes continuously on $\partial\mathcal B$.

-The following definition is a counterpart of \cite[Definition 5.5]{DKK25a}, with the function $W$ replacing the constant function $1$. \begin{definition} For $E \Subset \mathcal{B}$, we define
+The following definition is the analogue of \cite[Definition 5.5]{DKK25a}, with the function $W$ replacing the constant function $1$.